xNul/drop/README.md

 2. Extract it and navigate to the drop-master folder

 For Windows, navigate to "releases", "Windows", and then double click "start.bat" to run Drop.
-For Mac, navigate to "releases", "Mac", and then run `bash start.sh` from Terminal
+For Mac, navigate to "releases", "Mac", and then run `./start.sh` from Terminal.

 ### Credit:
 Drop uses the [drop-fft](https://github.com/nabakin/drop-fft) library which is a modified version of the [kissfft](https://github.com/bazaar-projects/kissfft) library.
 All credit for the amazing fft implementation should go to its creator Mark Borgerding.